hwr12138/personal-website/src/data/about.md

-I am a graduate from the University of Toronto with a bachelors in computer science (specializing in software engineering) and statistics.
-I used to work in the University of Toronto and Scotiabank.
+- I am a well-rounded software engineer with a strong foundation in computer science and statistics.
+My expertise spans various areas of software development, underpinned by a deep interest in the intersection of technology and finance.

-I have experience in engineering large software platforms, developing machine learning pipelines, deploying web apps, APIs, and producing advanced data analysis.
-I have also done multiple projects revolving around software development and machine learning.
-I love spending time fixing little details and optimizing my software architecture.
+- I am particularly passionate about AI and Machine Learning, fintech innovations, and the fascinating world of quantitative investing.
+I enjoy applying my technical skills to complex problems within these domains, constantly seeking to learn and build solutions that leverage data and algorithms effectively.
+- My academic background in Computer Science and Statistics, complemented by specialized studies in AI & ML, has equipped me with the analytical and technical skills necessary to navigate these exciting fields.
+- I am always eager to connect with others who share similar interests and explore new opportunities to contribute to the ever-evolving landscape of technology and finance.